secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/tanuki-tech/index.html.md

 >
 > 3 credit hours

-TT230: GitLab Manage, Monitor, and Govern
+TT230: GitLab Manage, Monitor, and Govern (deprecated)
 > In this class, we will learn about manage, monitor, and govern functionality.
 Topics include how we allow engineering leaders to make proactive decisions to optimize their organizations and infrastructure.
 >
 > 3 credit hours

-TT240: GitLab Workshop 2
+TT240: GitLab Workshop 2 (deprecated)
 > Learn GitLab by seeing it in action.
 In this class, we will walk through what a new customer does when setting up the product and explain how we are different from our competitors.
 >
 > 3 credit hours

-TT241: Free to Paid
+TT241: Free to Paid (deprecated)
 > In this class, we talk about how to identify free users in your accounts, connect with prospects, and ultimately handle the free-to-paid conversation.
 >
 > 3 credit hours